 In the event that the School is closed, teaching and nursery assistants will have one of two roles.
-They will either be asked to supervise Key Worker Children and vulnerable children in School, or they will be listening to children read via Google Meet from home.
+They will either be asked to supervise Critical Worker Children and vulnerable children in School, or they will be listening to children read via Google Meet from home.
 A School iPad will be provided for this purpose.
-Proposed timetables are held on the School's CRL to be used in the event of a closure.
+Proposed timetables will be provided to be used in the event of a closure.